clinics

 This can take many forms such as: needing a place to stay while a child is receiving treatment, needing financial assistance with practical needs, navigating the hospital or health care system, sorting out how to get community services.

-Our social workers at BC Children’s Hospital and Sunny Hill Center for Children are trained at the Masters level from accredited universities and are registered with the BC College of Social Workers.
+Our social workers at BC Children’s Hospital and Sunny Hill Centre for Children are trained at the Masters and Bachelors level from accredited universities and are registered with the BC College of Social Workers.

 Resources